-A very old Romanian folk tale summarises the importance of salt in daily life.
+A very old Romanian folk tale summarizes the importance of salt in daily life.
 It is said that an ancient king had three daughters.
 At some point he wanted to know how much they loved him.
 So he asked them.
-The oldest one answered that she loved him like honey.
-The middle one answered that she loved him like sugar.
-And last, but not least, the youngest one answered that she loved him like salt in food.
+The oldest one answered that she loves him like honey.
+The middle one answered that she loves him like sugar.
+And last, but not least, the youngest one answered that she loves him like the salt in food.

 The king got upset by her answer and banished the youngest daughter.
 Long story short, this daughter met a prince and they wanted to get married.
 They invited all of the royal blood from nearby kingdoms, including the king that banished the bride.

 During the big feast, all the food in front of the king was without salt.
 He was really mad, so he tried tasting from his neighbors’ food.
 It tasted great!
 So he called the cook to ask him why his food was so bland.
 Instead his daughter, the bride, came.
 She said “this is how much I loved you, father, like salt in food!”.

 Turda Salt Mine is one of the most visited places in Romania.
 It has around 600 thousand visitors every year.
 The temperature inside is a constant 12 degrees Celsius all year round due to its dept of 111 meters underground.
 The shaft of the mine is 917 meters long and the highest open point of the bells is about 90 meters high.